Every year, January comes, and so do my big fitness plans.

 I’m not promising:

-Some days will be messy and that’s okay.
-I’ll just keep going the next day.
+Some days will be messy.
+And that’s okay.

 No pressure.
 No extremes.